 I created a local mounting point with the STGMP_LOCAL and STGMP_NETWORK flags.
-Why is this drive visible in Windows Explorer's "Network" area?
+Why is this drive visible in File Explorer's "Network" area?

 A mounting point created with the STGMP_NETWORK flag consists of two parts: an optional drive name (either a drive letter, or a "hidden" mounting point name), and a UNC name (a mandatory network path that consists of the server name and the share name).
 The STGMP_LOCAL flag only affects the former of the two, the drive name.
 If this flag is set, the drive name will be only be visible to the specified user session.